joncwong/speckle-imaging/README.md

 ### Scripts

 Scripts are written in [Python](https://www.python.org/downloads/release/python-365/) v3.6.5.
 Running scripts on other version of Python has not been tested.
 Currently unknown which versions are compatible.

+## Status

+- Under development.
+- Little to no documentation, in progress.
+- Docker image coming.